biblibre/omeka-plugin-Maintenance/README.md

 ======================================

-[Maintenance] is a plugin for [Omeka Classic] that allows to put an Omeka site in maintenance mode, with a specific message.
+[Maintenance] is a plugin for [Omeka Classic] that allows to put an Omeka site in maintenance mode, with a specific message (public side, for not logged in users).

 Installation